polyaxon/polyaxon/site/faq/what-is-polyaxon.md

     - polyaxon
 ---

-Polyaxon is platform that tries to simplify Deep Learning and Machine Learning workflows, and makes it reproducible, scalable, and portable.
+Polyaxon is a platform that tries to simplify Deep Learning and Machine Learning workflow and makes it reproducible, scalable, and portable.